FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 make xsa TARGET=hw_emu
 ```

-Now you have a generated `.xsa` that will be used to execute your design on the platform.
+Now the generated `.xsa` file will be used to execute the design on the platform.

 ### 3.Compile the A72 Host Application